 Due to the conservation efforts by a number of non – governmental and governmental bodies, the population size of mountain gorillas has kept on increasing in the respective national parks.

 In Bwindi and Mgahinga NPs (Uganda) there are about 500 individuals living in the wild where as in Virunga national park (Rwanda & DRC) they are approximately 600 individuals, making the total to about 1100 mountain gorillas in the world, up from 400 individuals ten years back.
 This portrays a perfect success story in mountain gorilla conservation.

 Mountain Gorilla Trekking

 Gorilla trekking can be done all year round depending on your convenience.
 However, as experts may advise, there are those times when gorillas can be easily found during a trek.
 The best months of doing this activity are from mid-June to early October, mid-December to March when its dry season and jungles are easily navigable.

 Gorilla tacking permit prices may differ depending on different destinations.
-In Virunga national park in Congo, the permit costs USD$400 per person per trek while in Uganda it costs USD$600 per person per trek.
-In Rwanda a permit costs $1500 per person per trek making it an expensive destination for gorilla tracking.
+In Virunga national park in Congo, the permit costs $400 per person per trek while in Uganda it costs $600 per person per trek.
+In Rwanda a permit costs $1500 per person per trek making it an expensive destination for gorilla trekking.